Kyhze/ESP32-SwiftSpam/README.md

 ```
 But since the device automatically reboots when that happens, it doesn't really disrupt the intended behavior (unless you've manually adjusted the delay, in which case it'll get reset).

-Compiled on Arduino IDE 2.3.4 with NimBLE-Arduino 2.2.0 library.
+Compiled on Arduino IDE 2.3.4 with NimBLE-Arduino 2.2.0 and FreeRTOS libraries.

 **- Usage:**